dylansalim-ola/tech-documentation/source/_posts/documentation_implementation/wiki_documentation.md

 <!-- more -->
 # Wiki Implementations
+## Aim
-## Aim: To create a centralized, general purpose documentation for all employees in SG team (current state, may be expanded to all in the future)
+To create a centralized, general purpose documentation for all employees in SG team (current state, may be expanded to all in the future)
 ## This wiki documentation may consist of 2 parts:
 1. General Purpose Wiki - Includes links to Google drive, docs, who to contact, short guides (extensive tech documentations should not be included in this wiki)
 2. Tech Documentation - Includes tech-only extensive documentation, frontend and backend (open to discussion whether frontend and backend need to have a separate BookStack)
+## Todo
-## Todo: Implement a wiki page and BookStack.
+Implement a wiki page and BookStack.
 Define the wiki & BookStack roles and rules

 ## Details of Todo:
 [ ] - POC on wiki to choose